 Predation

 Milk snakes are prey for animals such as raccoons, foxes, skunks, and coyotes.
 When it feels threatened, the snake will vibrate its tail, sounding much like a rattlesnake.
 This habit may scare away some predators, but it can also get the Milk snake killed by frightened humans who mistake it for a venomous rattlesnake (Audubon 1979).
 Another adaptation this species has to avoid death by predator is its coloration.
 Many of the L. triangulum subspecies practice Batesian mimicry.
 Their color patterns look similar to either those of the venomous copperhead or the coral snake.
 Again, this adaptation can also mean death for the snake when encountering humans who can't tell the difference.
-(Canadian Amphibian and Reptile Conservation Network, March 1999; National Audubon Society Inc, 1979)
+(Canadian Amphibian & Reptile Conservation Network, March 1999; National Audubon Society Inc, 1979)

 Ecosystem Roles